turingschool/mod-0-curriculum/session1/index.md

 ## Homework

 Find the homework in your Mod 0 Project Board.
 Contact David and Tim if you're stuck (or better yet, post in the public slack channel as you're likely not the only one running in to that issue)

+Also, reminder that it's not too early to start your capstone.
+Post any questions in your mod 0 channel.